CecileDecker/MonteCarlo/README.md

-# MonteCarlo
+# Monte Carlo

-Implementation of some Monte Carlo algorithms (following the part 4 of MA5232 course, NUS)
+Implementation of some Monte Carlo algorithms

+Following the part 4 of MA5232 course, National University of Singapore